 The entire collection has continued to grow since the original deposit — Professor Laurence adds gifts to it — thus making it a comprehensive, up-to-date source for scholarly study on Shaw and a wonderful complement to the Shaw Festival Archives also housed in Archival and Special Collections.

-All the Laurence Collection resources — more than 3,000 — are searchable through the Library's catalogue, Trellis, at this catalogue link: records can be emailed, sorted, or printed.
+All the Dan H. Laurence/Shaw Collection — more than 3,000 — are searchable through the Library's catalogue, Primo.
+Records can be emailed, sorted, or printed.
 Specific vertical file materials can be consulted using a finding aid.
 For assistance, or to arrange a research session, please contact library staff.